philuttley/stats-methods-24/_episodes/12-mcmc.md

 Now we are ready to run the MCMC 'sampler' which lets the walkers map the likelihood surface.
 Since we are using emcee as a standalone method, we need to modify our function to work with parameters expressed in a tuple rather than an lmfit parameters object. `emcee` also maximises log-likelihoods, so we should also change the output to be log-likelihood rather than $$-1\times$$log-likelihood, which was needed for fitting by optimisers such as lmfit (which seek to minimize functions).

-We will also make our approach more Bayesian by incorporating priors in the probability estimate (see description of the method in the lecture, i.e. we are converting the likelihood into $\pi(\theta)$.
+We will also make our approach more Bayesian by incorporating priors in the probability estimate, so that we are sampling from the posterior distribution.
 Since we are using log-likelihood, these should also be expressed as a logarithm (they are thus sometimes known as _log-priors_).
-The prior can be used to constrain the ranges of allowed parameter values to those that are previously determined from different data sets, or it could also be neglected (this is equivalent to assuming a uniform prior from $\infty$ to $\infty$, i.e. no preference at all about what values the prior should take).
+The prior can be used to constrain the ranges of allowed parameter values to those that are previously determined from different data sets, or it could also be neglected (this is equivalent to assuming a uniform prior from $$-\infty$$ to $$+\infty$$, i.e. no preference at all about what values the prior should take).
 Priors may also follow other distributions: read a Bayesian statistics book for more details.
 The prior should __not__ be used to constrain parameters such that they cut off the true parameter distributions (i.e. don't use prior boundaries that are comparable to a few times the parameter error bar or less).
 If in doubt, use a constant log-prior which is set to zero across the parameter space.

 We now define the functions we need for the Poisson log-likelihood calculation: